Gyasn/GreyCTF-Qualifiers-Writeup/Angry Robots/readme.md

 #### Analyzing 1b2b71acb4caaa86f9b6d108537adc205997d23084f17a0741643eb216cfa264

-Analyzing the `1b2b71acb4caaa86f9b6d108537adc205997d23084f17a0741643eb216cfa264` manually, we can see similarities between the binaries, they do the above checks again except with a few differences.
+Analyzing `1b2b71acb4caaa86f9b6d108537adc205997d23084f17a0741643eb216cfa264` manually, we can see similarities between the binaries, they do the above checks again except with a few differences.
 The rest of the code is the same.

 1. The input str length (in this case it's 30)
 2. The custom char set